A hood that won’t close is dangerous. I’m a mechanic, and this is a common problem. Luckily, the fix is usually simple

-Very often resetting the stuck pull release handle allows the hood lock, it’s a fast fix but not a permanent one.
+Very often, resetting the stuck pull release handle allows the hood to lock.
+It’s a fast fix but not a permanent one.

 In this post, you’ll learn why your hood won’t close, how to diagnose the root cause, and of course, how to nail the repair quickly.
 I’ll also cover some of the other possible causes.

 - Clean & apply hood latch lubrication

 - The hood lock – lock catches the striker and holds it firmly

 - The release lever – lever located on the latch (operated by cable and pull lever) releases the hood lock

 - The safety catch (hook) – safety catch is a secondary safety feature

 In addition, a complete assembly system consists of: